kbase/staging_service/docs/api.md

 ### Body

-The multpart form-data format supports sending of multiple form fields, each with their own metadata as well as body.
+The multipart form-data format supports sending of multiple form fields, each with their own metadata as well as body.

 The service requires that two fields be present in the specified order: